reitzig/espanso-nice-dev-refs/README.md

 - make sure `ruff` does not complain, and
 - create a PR.

+> ℹ️ While the code structure is simple in its spaghettific glory,
+>    the construction of and interaction between the different
+>    regexps is definitely bespoke.
+>    The approach here is to tame weird code with tests;
+>    if there is no test for any given URL schema,
+>    the behaviour is undefined.
+>    If your change does not break any tests, go for it!

 ## Development

 Prepare a checkout of your fork: